Hour 1: Michelle's Horrible Advice (feat. Michelle Beadle)

 that's not named Kathy, but I'll say this.
 Good for her.

-I mean, look, we've all had boss,
+I mean, look, we've all had bosses,

-you and I have had one of the same bosses who thought that they were the whole story and everything they did was why a company was succeeding and not because of all the people that were working hard to make it all happen.
+you and I have had one of the same bosses who thought that they were the whole story and everything they did was why a company was succeeding and not because of all the people that were working hard to to make it all happen.

 And sometimes when a suit will actually say that out loud, which again, we weren't in the room with Nafisa Collier and Kathy, but I have to believe her, right?

 Maybe there's a context to it that we're not getting and we'll never know.
-That being said.
+That being said,

-She's gonna have to she's gonna end up leaving this I don't know how you come back from this I don't even know how you reach out unless you do some sort of tete a tete that's publicly watched from everyone but you got undressed by one of the biggest names in the league who is respected by everybody
+I don't even know how you reach out unless you do some sort of tete-a-tete that's publicly watched from everyone, but you got undressed by one of the biggest names in the league who is respected by everybody.

-and all of the things she said are sort of the things people have been whispering.
+And all of the things she said are sort of the things people have been whispering.
 You know, the money aspect of it all, I know everybody's got their different opinions on it.

 I'm not in their books, but I have to believe there has to be a way to pay a little bit more than what they actually are paying.
 When you can triple that waiting tables,